Melbourne Extradition Attorney

 - Seminole County Extradition - Contact us to discuss any fugitive warrant for extradition for criminal cases from Sanford, Florida.

 - Orange County Extradition - Learn how our attorneys request an emergency bond hearing to request relief for extradition cases in Orlando, Florida.

 - Volusia County Extradition - Read more about avoiding extradition from DeLand, Daytona Beach, New Smyrna Beach, Florida.

 - Indian River County Extradition - Request more information to fight extradition on warrants for felony charges from Vero Beach, Fellsmere, Indian River Shores, Orchid, and Sebastian, Florida

 - Osceola County Extradition - Find solutions for extradition cases to or from Osceola County including Kissimmee and Saint Cloud, Florida.

-The criminal defense lawyers at Germain and McCarthy fight felony charges to help individuals arrested on a fugitive warrant who are awaiting extradition back to Florida to answer felony criminal charges in Brevard County, Seminole County, Orange County, Volusia County, Indian River County or Osceola County, FL.
+The criminal defense lawyers at the Law Offices of Germain & McCarthy, LLC fight felony charges to help individuals arrested on a fugitive warrant who are awaiting extradition back to Florida to answer felony criminal charges in Brevard County, Seminole County, Orange County, Volusia County, Indian River County or Osceola County, FL.

 Back to top

-If you are charged with aggravated assault in Brevard County, contact the Law Office of Germain & McCarthy at (321) 253-3447 to get immediate legal representation.
+If you are charged with aggravated assault in Brevard County, contact The Law Offices of Germain & McCarthy, LLC at to get immediate legal representation.
 A conviction for aggravated assault can result in jail time.
 You need a Melbourne FL criminal defense attorney to help you with your case.
 Once you outline the circumstances of the aggravated assault case to our lawyers, we can begin creating a defense to get the charges reduced or dismissed.